The Professionals is a UK action crime comedy by Gerry O'Hara and others

 Starring Gordon Jackson, Martin Shaw and Lewis Collins.

-paratrooper and mercenary whose nature ran to controlled violence, while his partner, Doyle, came to CI5 from the regular police force, and was more of an open minded liberal.
-Their relationship was often contentious, but they were the top men in
+ex-SAS paratrooper and mercenary whose nature ran to controlled violence, while his partner, Doyle, came to CI5 from the regular police force, and was more of an open minded liberal.
+Their relationship was often contentious, but they were the

 The episode Contender by Gerry O'Hara was c ut by 10s by the BBFC in 1998.
 The 2002 DVD re-release is also likely to be the same cut version.
 (I would hazard a guess that the Current BBFC would not

 insist upon cuts though if it were resubmitted.
 Lock manufacturers changed the design of locks years ago)